 Before we delve into what exactly is happening here, let's give it a run and make sure the test cases check out.
 If we were really writing a Coconut program, we'd want to save and compile an actual file, but since we're just playing around, let's try copy-pasting into the interpreter.
-Here, you should get 1, 6, and then two TypeErrors.
+Here, you should get two TypeErrors, then 1, then 6.